tonysneed/Archive.VsTemplateWizardRepro/ReadMe.md

 6. To correct this problem, it is necessary to remove packages.config from the project template, and from csproj and vstemplate files.
+   - Remove project.config file from the csproj file.
-   - Also remove references to package DLL's from the csproj file.
+     + References to DLL's from packages may remain in the csproj file.
    - Re-zipped SomeApp-NuGetWizard.zip and replaced it in the ProjectTemplates folder of the Deploy project, then built to regenerate VSIX file.
 	 + Uninstalled prior version then reinstalled VSIX, retarting Visual Studio.